vicjomaa/vicjomaa.github.io/README.md

 * **01** Open hydra and inject the this line of code on top  await loadScript("https://vicjomaa.github.io/addIframe.js") <br>

-* **02** Build a project in Arduino that sends information from the sensor with the following json structure .<br> (I will add soon the files for the master and slaves using ES-NOW)
+* **02** Build a project in Arduino that sends information from the sensor with the following json structure .<br> (Link to explore examples of the code "https://github.com/vicjomaa/arduino-hydra")

 {
 id1: val1,